 Qatar has one of the fastest growing global economies thanks to the third largest concentration of natural gas reserves in the world.
-Recent legal liberalisation, economic diversification and an expanding economy provides many investment opportunities for non‑Qataris.
+Recent legal liberalisation, economic diversification and an expanding economy provide many investment opportunities for non‑Qataris.
 Investors can enjoy unrivalled world connectivity via Hamad Port, one of the largest in the region, and the world’s best airport, airline and air cargo carrier.
 Profits can be repatriated as can proceeds of sale and capital on liquidation.
 Major investment sectors are construction, oil and gas, education, and financial and legal services, with opportunities in ICT, sport, leisure and healthcare.

 Qatar ranks first among the world’s top destinations for foreign direct investment (FDI), thanks to strong economic and investment momentum, according to the Investment Promotion Agency Qatar (IPA Qatar).